 — बैंड बजा दूंगा📯🎺 (@MAHAKAAL123456) December 1, 2020

 We performed a keyword search on Google and came across a fact-check report by The Times of India from October 2018.
-It stated that this viral claim had spread across social media two years ago as well.
-Many Twitter users were claiming that Javed, who used these 10,000 SIM cards to allegedly create fake Facebook profiles of Brahmins and campaign for NOTA, was arrested from Ranchi.
+It stated that this viral claim had spread across social media three years ago as well.
+Many Twitter users were claiming that Javed, who used these 10,000 SIM cards to allegedly create fake Facebook profiles of Brahmins and campaign for NOTA, was arrested in Ranchi.
 It also mentioned that the publication had earlier covered an ATS operation in Jharkhand “busting a SIM-card racket of cyber-criminals during a raid carried out at a flat in Hasiba Enclave of Kanta Toli and a house in Kanke, in Ranchi.”
 A total of over 7,000 SIM cards and SIM boxes were recovered from two homes in Ranchi’s Kanke and Kanta Toli.
 Three people were arrested in the case.
 Initial reports said that all the SIM cards were registered to one Javed Ahmad from Dubai.
 However, The Times of India, citing a report by The Telegraph, stated that the statements issued by police and the concerned ATS officer revealed that the SIM cards were in fact not registered to any person but to a company.

 Alt News reached out to Anjani Anjan, SP of the Jharkhand ATS.
 “It was a registered promotions company.
 They had an agreement with several companies.
 Their documents were also verified.
 There is no ‘jihad’ angle to this.
 This firm sends bulk promotional messages for ordinary companies like Pantaloons.
 So, whoever had one of these SIM cards used them for these promotional activities.
 We did not find any criminal angle here, hence no case was registered,” he explained.